WELFARE AND SAFEGUARDING CHILDREN & ADULTS

 We take seriously any suspicions and allegations of poor practice or abuse, and will respond swiftly and appropriately to them.

-We ensure that all adults who work with young athletes, including our coaches and volunteers, are recruited with regard to their suitability for that responsibility; receive guidance and/or training in good practice and child protection procedures; and are subject to checks by the Criminal Records Bureau at the enhanced level.
+We ensure that all adults who work with young athletes, including our coaches and volunteers, are recruited with regard to their suitability for that responsibility; receive guidance and/or training in good practice and child protection procedures; and are subject to checks by the Disclosure and Baring Service (previously known as Criminal Records Bureau) at the enhanced level.

 WHO TO CONTACT

-Feel free to contact her by clicking her image below:
+Feel free to call her – just click/tap her image below